Global Stocks Rebound After Trump's Surprise Deal With Democrats

 The surprise deal suggests Mr. Trump could show more flexibility on other spending initiatives with the Democrats, analysts say.

-"Investors responded to the reduction in short-term uncertainty," said Michael McCarthy, chief market strategist at CMC Markets.
-However, he said the deal is a short-term fix, and will add pressure on the government as the new deadline of Dec.
-15 looms.
+"Trump reaching across the aisle is an extraordinary development," said Michael McCarthy, chief market strategist at CMC Markets.
+However, the deal is a short-term fix, adding pressure on the government as the new deadline of Dec.
+15 looms, he cautioned.

 Continue Reading Below